Thomas-Freedman/weighted_WER/README.md

 Both the unpredictability and response time of an LLM like gemini-2.5-flash (as used here) make this an unrealistic metric for use in practice, but those are areas I hope to explore further in the future.

+# Usage
+To use this notebook, a .env file of the format shown in .env-example must be included with your Gemini API key.
+Otherwise, running this notebook shouldn't require any special procedure.